ysyk2021/unleashing-your-inner-innovator-the-psychology-of-effective-problem-solving/src/chapter-3-2.md

-Chapter: Techniques for Developing a Growth Mindset
+Techniques for Developing a Growth Mindset
 ===================================================

 In this chapter, we will explore various techniques for cultivating a growth mindset---a powerful psychological concept that fosters effective problem-solving and fuels personal growth and development.